 The areas of applications and fields that use Raith systems could hardly be more diverse; from fundamental research in nanophysics and nanomedicine, optoelectronics and material science to quantum technology, the possibilities are endless.
 Here are a few examples to give you an idea of what our customers are achieving with Raith system technology.

-Join us for a symposium on Direct Write, Optical, Ion and Electron Beam Lithography at the TU Delft on May 16th.
+Join us for a symposium on Direct Write, Optical, Ion and Electron Beam Lithography at the University of Stuttgart from February 18-19, 2020.

-The symposium features technical experts from Heidelberg Instruments, Nanoscribe, ZEISS, micro resist technology and Raith who will describe the spectrum of latest, state-of-the-art direct-write capabilities.
+This symposium features technical experts and customers from Heidelberg Instruments, Nanoscribe, micro resist technology, Genysis and Raith who will describe the spectrum of latest, state-of-the-art direct-write capabilities.

 Congratulation to our customers at Karlsruhe Institute of Technology (KIT) who received the Gips-Schüle Research Award for the World’s Smallest Photodetector!